 Dottie Andrews has been an active member of PTA since joining in September of 1991.
 She enjoys working with others who have the commitment to support the welfare and education for all children.
 Through the years Dottie has served in many capacities for the PTA at the local, county, district and state levels.
 Some of her responsibilities have been: an elementary school PTA and high school PTSA president, Recording Secretary at the elementary and high school, Fairfax County Council of PTAs and Fairfax District levels.
 On the state level, Dottie served as the Volunteer Committee Chair, and on various committees as a past District Assistant Director.

-Sandy Glotfelty is serving her second term as the FCCPTA Treasurer.
+Sandy Glotfelty served two terms as the FCCPTA Treasurer and assumed the office of President-Elect in June or 2017.
 She is a past President and Vice President of Laurel Ridge Elementary PTA.
 A native of Wisconsin, Sandy holds a B.S. in Accountancy from the University of Wisconsin - La Crosse.
 Sandy’s professional experience includes the audit and assurance division of Deloitte, where she managed financial statement audits; serving as Controller at the American Council of Life Insurance; and working as associate at Resources Global Professionals.
 Sandy and her husband, Joe, have two children enrolled at Laurel Ridge ES.